kubermatic/docs/content/kubermatic/master/guides/monitoring_logging_alerting/master_seed/installation/_index.en.md

 +++
+linkTitle = "Installation"
-title = "Monitoring and Logging Stacks" date = 2020-02-14T12:07:15+02:00
+title = "Installation of the Master / Seed MLA Stack" date = 2020-02-14T12:07:15+02:00
-weight = 80
+weight = 10
 +++

-This chapter describes how to setup the Kubermatic Kubernetes Platform (KKP) monitoring stack.
+This chapter describes how to setup the [KKP Master / Seed MLA (Monitoring, Logging & Alerting) stack]({{< relref "../../../../architecture/monitoring_logging_alerting/master_seed/" >}}).
 It's highly recommended to install this stack on the master and all seed clusters.

 ### Requirements